 We classify and account for our securities as either available-for-sale ("AFS") or trading in accordance with SFAS No. 115, Accounting for Certain Investments in Debt and Equity Securities ("SFAS 115").
 Currently, we do not have any securities classified as held-to-maturity, although we may elect to do so in the future.
 AFS securities are measured at fair value in the consolidated balance sheets, with unrealized gains and losses included in "Accumulated other comprehensive income" ("AOCI"), net of applicable income taxes.
-Realized gains and losses on AFS securities are recognized when securities are sold; are calculated using the specific identification method; and are recorded in "Investment losses, net" in the consolidated statements of operations.
-Trading securities are measured at fair value in the consolidated balance sheets with unrealized and realized gains and losses included in "Investment losses, net" in the consolidated statements of operations.
-Interest and dividends on securities, including amortization of the premium and discount at acquisition, are included in the consolidated statements of operations.
+Realized gains and losses on AFS securities are recognized when securities are sold; are calculated using the specific identification method; and are recorded in "Investment losses, net" in the consolidated balance sheets with unrealized and realized gains and losses included in "Investment losses, net" in the consolidated statements of operations.
+Trading securities, including amortization of the premium and discount at acquisition, are included in the consolidated statements of operations.
 A description of our amortization policy is included in the "Amortization of Cost Basis and Guaranty Price Adjustments" section of this note.
 When we receive multiple deliveries of securities on the same day that are backed by the same pools of loans, we calculate the specific cost of each security as the average price of the trades that delivered those securities.